digitalbias/blog_poster/README.md

 So, this script was born.
 It can be scheduled using cron once a day.
 It connects to github using today's date, checks to see if there is a matching branch and merges the branch into master if it's there.

+Finally, the default name you should have for the branches should follow this format: `Scheduled(2019-01-30)`

 ## Requirements

 This script requires ruby 2.4.0 to be installed along with with bundler gem.